nikfrank/learn-tahini-mastermind/docs/instructions.md

 Here, we will use Dan Abramov's [create-react-app](https://www.npmjs.com/package/create-react-app) to start a ReactJS application.
 From the [command line](http://lmgtfy.com/?q=open+command+line):

+If chrome gives you problems with https security, [click here to pull up the chrome localhost security flag](chrome://flags/#allow-insecure-localhost) set it to enable insecure resources from localhost (to allow your app to load).

 ## code
 bash
 ```bash